The Hubble Constant in the Axi-Higgs Universe: D. Tests of the LPA Validity

-The LPA can be extended to the $\Lambda$CDM$+m_e$ model.
+The test of LPA can be extended to the $\Lambda$CDM$+m_e$ model.
 As $\omega_a$ approaches zero, the axi-Higgs model reduces to the $\Lambda$CDM$+m_e$ model.
-For this purpose, we apply the CMB+BAO data introduced in Sec.~A to the relevant variation equations defined by Tab.~\ref{tab:par_derivs}.
+For this purpose, we apply the CMB+DR12 data introduced in Sec.~A and Tab.~\ref{tab:data} to the relevant variation equations defined by Tab.~\ref{tab:par_derivs}.
 The LPA results are summarized in Tab.~\ref{tab:testing}, together with the ones given by the full-fledged Boltzmann solver (essentially a reproduction of the results in~\cite{Hart:2019dxi}), while the posterior distributions of the model parameters are presented in Fig.~\ref{fig:testing}.
 One can see again that the LPA analysis reproduces the results of the full-pledge Boltzmann solver nearly perfectly.
-In particular, this analysis yields $H_{0} = 69.0\pm 1.1$ km/s/Mpc and $v / v_0 = 1.0078 \pm 0.0063$, highly consistent with $H_{0} = 69.1\pm 1.2$ km/s/Mpc and $v / v_0 = 1.0078\pm 0.0067$ found in~\cite{Hart:2019dxi}, and hence ``re-discovers'' that varying $m_e$ can result in a bigger $H_0$ value than the $\Lambda$CDM one which is pointed out in~\cite{Ade:2014zfo,Hart:2019dxi}.
+In particular, this analysis yields $H_{0} = 69.1\pm 1.1$ km/s/Mpc and $v_{\rm ini}/v_0 = 1.0079 \pm 0.0063$, highly consistent with $H_{0} = 69.1\pm 1.2$ km/s/Mpc and $v_{\rm ini}/v_0 = 1.0078\pm 0.0067$ found in~\cite{Hart:2019dxi}, and hence ``re-discovers'' that varying $m_e$ can result in a bigger $H_0$ value than the $\Lambda$CDM one which is pointed out in~\cite{Ade:2014zfo,Hart:2019dxi}.

+The recently developed codes for standard Boltzmann analysis (SBA) in the axi-Higgs model~\cite{Luu:2021yhl} allow us to extend the LPA test to this model also.
+For this purpose, we present both LPA and SBA posteriors for cosmological parameters in Tab.~\ref{tab:testing_aH} and Fig.~\ref{Fig:LPA_comparison}.
+We also show the residuals of the CMB spectra at the LPA and SBA best-fit points in Fig.~\ref{Fig:bestfit_spectra}.
+By taking a comparison, one can see that the LPA and SBA results agree with each other reasonably well, which further confirms the LPA validity.

-We also compare the LPA contours in the axi-Higgs model in three different analysis setups: (1) $\rho_{i \ne j}$ (for the CMB scale parameters) are turned on; (2) $\rho_{i \ne j}$ are turned off; (3) $\rho_{i \ne j}$ are turned on, but with a new reference point (which is off from the original one by several percents for $\omega_b$, $\omega_c$ and $h$): $(\omega_b, \omega_c, h, v/v_0, \omega_a)=(0.02276, 0.1209, 0.703, 1.0142, 0)$.
-As shown in Fig.~\ref{fig:LPArho}, the difference is small among these three cases.
-This indicates that the four CMB scale parameters are slightly dependent in the axi-Higgs model (unlike $\Lambda$CDM), and that the LPA analysis is not sensitive to the choice of the reference point, as long as it is not far from the best fit point.
-Otherwise, sub-leading terms have to be introduced into the analysis.
+At last, we test the impacts of the choice of reference point on the LPA results.
+For this purpose, we artificially define a new reference point which is away from the original one by several percents in $\omega_b$, $\omega_c$, $h$ and $v_{\rm ini}$, namely $\{ \omega_b, \omega_c, h, v_{\rm ini}, \omega_a \} = \{ 0.02276, 0.1209, 0.703, 1.0142 v_0, 0 \}$.
+The LPA contours in the axi-Higgs model with these two reference points are shown in Fig.~\ref{fig:LPArho}.
+The negligible discrepancy between these contours indicates that the LPA is not very sensitive to the choice of the reference point, as long as the new choice is not globally far.